This is an updated post. I hope it helps your child settle into a club over the summer.

 Mummy must be in traffic, that’s why she may late

-When your child is successful at separating from you, it’s really important to reward them.
-Reinforcement, can take the form of Praise, material possession or give them some Special Time after the club.
-As a result, they are going to feel good, brave and want to go again.
+When your child successfully separates from you, rewarding them is essential.
+Reinforcement can take the form of praise, material possession, or giving them some Special Time after the club.
+As a result, they will feel good and brave and want to go again.

-There is, however, an exception to this rule.
-If your child is really not ready for a holiday club, forcing the leap may make it worse.
-Trust your intuition on this one and start gently.
+There is however, an exception to this rule.
+If your child is not ready for a holiday club, forcing the leap may worsen things.
+Trust your intuition on this one, and start gently.

-Holiday clubs can be fun and enjoyable once the initial transition is survived.
-I really hope that this helps and wishing you all a great holiday.
-Do follow me on Facebook and if you need support to manage the anxiety, contact me for a consultation
+Holiday clubs can be enjoyable once your child survives the initial transition.
+I hope this helps, and wish you all a great holiday.
+Follow me on Facebook and contact me for a consultation if you need support to manage your anxiety.